Courage is not the absence of fear. It is going forward with the face of fear.

 See Ballotpedia for an in-depth article about the NC General Assembly.

 If you are interested in learning more, joining our team, or sharing information, you can reach us at email@example.com.

 Receive updates for any Team... right in your mail inbox.
 Know when and how to take action!

-Our Mission is to have North Carolina expand Medicaid coverage and accept federal expansion dollars, thereby improving access to health care services to all North Carolinians.
+Our goal is to have North Carolina Expand Medicaid coverage and accept federal expansion dollars, thereby improving access to health care services to all North Carolinians.

 We collaborate with and support existing groups and individuals who are promoting free and fair elections in North Carolina to:

 - strengthen the principles of democracy in North Carolina.